 - Otherwise, return null.

 Preferences have the concept of "being user set".
 This means that the preference has a value on the user branch.
-This does not mean that the user took direct action, or even that the user is aware of the change.
-Any permanent changes to preferences are done on the user branch, so if a preference is user set, that only means that it has been changed from its original value.
+Although, this does not mean that the user took direct action, or even that the user is aware of the change.
+Any permanent changes to preferences are done on the user branch, so if a preference is user set it means that it has been changed from its original value.

 Preferences do not store any historical values.
-Setting a value on the user branch destroys the old value.
-If it is important to be able to rollback to the previous user-set value, then it must be stored elsewhere.
-The default branch's value may be read directly, but for it to affect the browser the default branch's value must be deleted.
+When setting a new value on the user branch, this results in destroying the old value.
+It is important to be able to roll back to the previous user-set value, therefore the old value must be stored elsewhere.
+The default branch value maybe read directly, but for it to affect the browser the default branch value must be deleted.